Act I · The Grove

 Gale and the bard are peeking through the tent door.

 Gale lifts his hand towards me but pulls back.
-The bard’s face is sullen.
-They leave me to collect myself.
+They retreat back into the tent.

 I feel a cold sweat on my brow and wipe a trembling hand across my face.

-"I've been working on it forever.”
-Her voice is quiet but has a tittering of ambition.
-“It just doesn't feel right."
+"I've been working on it forever."
+Her voice is like silk, but stiff with frustration.
+"It just doesn't feel right."

 "Sometimes it takes a while to iron these things out.
 How long have you been working on it, exactly?"